MaxCarritt/maicab_fullsize/README.md

 <img src="https://marvel-b1-cdn.bc0a.com/f00000000296536/www.elotouch.de/media/wysiwyg/3263L-new/Designed-for-easy-integration.png" width="300">

 This is a somewhat controversial choice.
-Brand new options are far too expensive.
-I was able to find it on offer for around $500.
-You might be able to find a similar option.

-Most guides suggest a touch screen display is not suitable for high level play.
+Latency/Accuracy; Most guides suggest a touch screen display is not suitable for high level play.
 So far this option has been totally sufficient for around level 10-11 play. it might be that on higher levels of play that its not good enough.
 I'm not there yet so I cant say.
 I will say the touch responsiveness and latency so far have been great.
 Perfect timing taps are super easy.
 It supports 10 point touch.
-I do suspect that "circular slides" on the touch screen may not be possible.
+I do suspect that "circular slides" on the touch screen may cause some trouble.

+Cost; Brand new options are far too expensive.
+I was able to find it on offer for around $500.
+You might be able to find a similar option.

 One last note that made this display a working option compared to other touch displays, is that only skin touch is registering as a touch.
 The front faceplate of my build sits directly above the screen with a small foam cushion between the board and display.
 This foam cushion does not register a touch and doesnt interfere with the touch screen.